-The histopathological observations in the present work on one hand showed that the $\beta$ cells in the untreated diabetic control group were significantly reduced in size and number, thus confirming diabetes.
-The decrease in islet size and $\beta$ -cell number, as well as the histoarchitecture of the islets, is in agreement with Elkotby et al (2018).
-Therefore, the serum insulin level was decreased and the glucose concentrations were increased as shown in tables 3 and 4 The diabetic groups treated with varying doses of the extract (groups 3-5) all show marked decrease in size and number of $\beta$ cells, though this is more prominent in those treated with medium and high doses of the extract.
+The histopathological observations in the present work on one hand showed that the β -cells in the untreated diabetic control group were significantly reduced in size and number, thus confirming diabetes.
+The decrease in islet size and β -cell number, as well as the histoarchitecture of the islets, is in agreement with El-Esawyet al (2016) and Elkotbyet al (2018).
+Therefore, the serum insulin level was decreased and the glucose concentrations were increased as shown in tables 3 and 4 The diabetic groups treated with varying doses of the extract (groups 3-5) all show marked decrease in size and number of β -cells, though this is more prominent in those treated with medium and high doses of the extract.
 These tally with the increased blood glucose levels in the groups.
-Thus, we can agree Karadimos et al. (2012) that the quantity of remaining $\beta$ -cells was not sufficient to control blood glucose.
-On the other hand, the metformin treated diabetic group (group 6) shows the same symptoms as groups 3-5, but with a few of the islets showing an increase in the $\beta$ -cells.
-This confirms metformin's ability to regenerate cells (El-Soud et al. 2016).
-The nondiabetic rats treated with different doses of the extract (groups 7-9) shows normal histoarchitecture of the pancreatic islets.
+Thus, we can agree Karadimoset al.(2012) that the quantity of remaining β -cells was not sufficient to control blood glucose.
+On the other hand, the metformin treated diabetic group (group 6) shows the same symptoms as groups 3-5, but with a few of the islets showing an increase in the β -cells.
+This confirms metformin's ability to regenerate cells (El-Soudet al, 2016).
+The non-diabetic rats treated with different doses of the extract (groups 7-9) shows normal histoarchitecture of the pancreatic islets.
 This suggests that, while the high carbohydrate content may cause an increase in glucose concentrations, it is not enough to cause hyperglycemia (>200mg/dl) which is a characteristic of diabetes.
-Therefore, the extract has no adverse effects on normal rats. could lower blood glucose levels but on prolonged administration, might cause hyperglycemia in medium and high doses more than low doses, and subsequently lead to the onset of diabetes.
-In comparison, metformin increased the blood glucose levels even more than that of the extract, but also shows its curative potential in the regeneration of $\beta$ -cells.
+Therefore, the extract has no adverse side effects on normal rats, and could lower blood glucose levels but on prolonged administration, might cause hyperglycemia in medium and high doses more than low doses, and subsequently lead to the onset of diabetes.
+In comparison, metformin increased the blood glucose levels even more than that of the extract, but also shows its curative potential in the regeneration of β -cells.
 The reasons for inducing hyperglycemia in diabetes treatment by the extract; after showing its hypoglycemic potential is currently unknown.
-This could be due to paucity of data as Adansonia digitata leaves have been poorly investigated (Sokeng et al. 2019), in relation to diabetes.
+This could be due to paucity of data as Adansoniadigitataleaves have been poorly investigated (Irondiet al, 2017; Sokenget al, 2019), in relation to diabetes.